 How They Came to Be

-TAPA’s XQ Super School Journey
+TAPA’s Super School Origin Story

 In 2019, XQ and the Rhode Island Department of Education launched the XQ+RI Challenge as part of XQ’s first statewide partnership.
 All 64 school communities across the state were invited to reimagine and redesign high school, expand educational equity, and prepare today’s students for tomorrow’s world.
 20 high school teams received planning grants and began an intensive design process.
 The TAPA team delved deeply into the strengths of their arts-oriented model, identified opportunities to amplify academic rigor, and produced a powerful new school design.
 TAPA is one of two Rhode Island schools chosen to become XQ schools and serve as beacons for what’s possible in America’s smallest state.